Mission Statement

 Monica is a trailblazer for women and children and for those issues which impede their health and well-being.
 Her spirituality, family, and network of supportive friends, keep her grounded and are the source of her strength.
 Her life long personal and professional experiences fuel her passion and commitment to enhance programs for people who suffer from the traumatic experiences of child abuse, domestic violence, and sexual assault in Franklin County and adjacent communities.

-Rev. Dr. David K. Rosby – Board Co-Chair
+Dr. Rev. David Rosby - Board Vice Chair

 Antrel Branch